Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 While this level cannot be deemed safe on a quarterly basis it is likely to substantially improve in the upcoming quarters given that Q1 is traditionally affected by seasonality impacts although that was not the case in Q1/2019 which makes comparisons even more difficult.

 We don't know how far off its initial $30B free cash flow guidance actual results will come in, but with at least $20B in available liquidity on top of whatever free cash flow AT&T will generate in 2020, the dividend, which amounts to roughly $15B, seems more than safe unless FCF will be sustainably reduced for years.
-As far as its ability to service its debt load is concerned we need to dig deeper and analyze its debt schedule.
+As far as its ability to service its debt load is concerned, we need to dig deeper and analyze its debt schedule.

 AT&T's Debt Schedule

 AT&T provides a lot of detail on its debt but in a very unusable format.
-Having transformed that data, put it into proper structure and excluding data which is simply not usable allows us to venture into an in-depth analysis of its debt.
+Having transformed that data, put it into proper structure and excluding data that is simply not usable allows us to venture into an in-depth analysis of its debt.
 On top of that, by having done that exercise in the past already, we can also make some insightful comparisons.
 However, before doing so, we'll have to make a number of key assumptions:

 1) By end of Q1/2020, we're only focusing on $161.2B of $164.3B of total debt as we have detailed information on these debt issues only.